udacity/create-your-own-adventure/english/explore-outside/explore-outside.md

-Walking out of a hole created from gobbling marshmallows, you step into a valley full of odd sights and sounds.
+Walking out of a hole created from gobbling marshmallows, you step into a valley full of odd sights and sounds, each beckoning, suggesting mystery, but promising adventure.

 In the distance, you notice a tower that has caught fire, but is smoking a deep shade of purple.

 Do you: